Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Simulation Results

 \section{Simulation Results}

-The simulation result for 8-qubit Toffoli gate, Figure 6(c), is shown in this section.
-In Table 3, We have shown that only for the input state $\ket{11111110}$, the output state changes to $\ket{11111111}$, which is highlighted in Table 3, otherwise there is no change of output states for corresponding input states.
-Similarly if we initialize $q_8$ of Figure 6(c) with $\ket{1}$, then the output state changes to $\ket{11111110}$ for the input state $\ket{11111111}$.
+The simulation result for 8-qubit Toffoli gate, FIG. \ref{8qubit}(c), is given below.
+We have shown that only for the input state $\ket{11111110}$, the output state changes to $\ket{11111111}$, which is highlighted in Table \ref{simu}, otherwise there is no change of output states for corresponding input states.
+Similarly, if we initialize $q_8$ of FIG. \ref{8qubit}(c) with $\ket{1}$, then the output state changes to $\ket{11111110}$ for the input state $\ket{11111111}$.
 There is no change of output states for other corresponding input states as well.
 The simulation is carried out on Google Colab platform \cite{Bisong2019} and the code is available at \href{https://github.com/amitsaha2806/N-Qudit-Toffoli-Decomposition}{https://github.com/N-Qudit-Toffoli-Decomposition}.